omercankoc/swift-ui-handbook/Sources/Design.md

 }
 ```
 # Frame
-- By default, the visual objects field is defined in as many fields as is sufficient.
-- The area of visual objects can be changed at will.
-- If ".infinity" is written instead of numeric field, it will occupy the whole field.
 ```swift
 Text("Sixth")
     .frame(width: 100, height: 100, alignment: .center)
 ```
 # Geometry Reader
-A class used to get the width and height of the screen.
-With the help of this class we can dynamically scale visual objects.
 ```swift
 GeometryReader { geometry in
     VStack(){